 Several surveys are administered on an annual basis to graduating students and recent alumni.
-These include the Graduating Senior Survey, Graduate Student Exit Survey, One Year Out Career Survey, Career Plans Survey and Students as Scholars - OSCAR Survey.
-Searchable survey results for your program can be found by going to Reports and Data tab on the Office of Institutional Research and Assessment home page (https://ira.gmu.edu/) and selecting the SURVEYS from the dropdown menu.
+These include the Graduating Senior Survey, Graduate Student Exit Survey, One Year Out Career Survey, and Career Plans Survey.
+Searchable survey results for your program can be found by going to SURVEYS tab on the Office of Institutional Research and Effectiveness home page (https://ira.gmu.edu/) and selecting the Survey Results and Reports from the dropdown menu.
 Trends over the last 5 years should be explored and discussed.
-Survey results for the current academic year will be available in September 2017.
+Survey results for the current academic year will be available in October 2019.

-In addition to the annual surveys, a separate alumni survey for each degree program in your unit will be administered in spring 2017.
-OIRA will provide the survey questions template (Blackboard: Organizations: Academic Program Review 2018) for review and program faculty are encouraged to send OIRA additional questions that they would like included on the survey.
+In addition to the annual surveys, a separate alumni survey for each degree program in your unit will be administered in spring 2019.
+OIRE will provide the survey questions template (Blackboard: Organizations: Academic Program Review 2020) for review.
 Optionally, individual degree programs may wish to solicit more in-depth feedback from their current students or alumni.
-OIRA can conduct focus groups with current students and/or alumni to collect feedback about the degree program.
+OIRE can conduct focus groups with current students and/or alumni to collect feedback about the degree program.

 We strongly advise each unit to take an active role in soliciting feedback from alumni.
 While the university collects contact information from alumni who consent to being contacted, social media has allowed faculty and staff from academic units more direct access to alumni.
-OIRA will administer the alumni surveys on February 20, 2017 (or on an alternative date of the unit's choice).
+OIRE will administer the alumni surveys on March 1, 2019 (or on an alternative date of the unit's choice).
 Promoting the survey and asking alumni to participate via social media is highly recommended.

-Additional survey questions, invitation signatory & message, and alternative launch date to OIRA: February 3, 2017 Earliest survey launch date: February 20, 2017 Turn-around time: 6 weeks from launch date (Optional) Identify focus groups participants and questions: March 3, 2017
+Provide survey invitation signatory & additional language to OIRE: February 1, 2019

+Proposed survey launch date: March 1.
+2019 Turn-around time: 6 weeks from launch date loptional literally focus groups participants and questions: March 3, 2019